Arthritis in Cats: FAR More Common Than You Think

 - Watch your cat's weight: Work with your veterinarian to ensure that your cat is at their optimal body condition (weight).
-Just like in people, excessive weight puts additional and avoidable strain on already painful joints.
+Just like in people, excessive weight puts additional and otherwise avoidable strain on already painful joints.
 Learn how to recognize, correct, and avoid obesity in cats.

 - Provide comfy spots to lounge: Make sure your cat has well-cushioned and comfortable places to sleep at night and to lay around on during the day.
 Don’t forget about your windowsills, where many cats like to spend their time.
 Again, these heated mats are great for arthritic kitties.

 - Potty accidents: Cats with mobility problems are more likely to soil themselves (feces or urine, or both) either from a decreased ability to get up and eliminate in another area, or even from a concurrent decline in their cognitive/brain function and loss of “litter box training.”
 For this reason it’s very important to check your mobility-impaired cat regularly for any signs of urinary and/or fecal soiling, and to clean them when noticed.
 A good “waterless shampoo” can come in very handy to make such sanitary cleaning easier — although giving a cat a bath (with water) can be done!

 - Hydration: For cats that are experiencing severe mobility impairment, it’s important to ensure that they can easily and reliably reach their food and water bowls.
 Dehydration can be a very real, and very devastating problem for cats that can’t walk well on their own.
 So make sure to check their food and water bowls regularly, and make sure that they're not in places that they can't easily reach (e.g., up or down too many stairs, on top of benches or countertops they can no longer easily jump on to, etc.).
 Many cats love running water too, so you might want to add a water fountain like one of these options.

 Medications, Supplements, and Other Means of Decreasing Inflammation and Pain